viktor-petrenko/geolocation/README.md

 ### Testing
 The project includes integration tests written using TestNG and AssertJ.
-To run the tests clone repository and run tests in the following folder src/test/java/com/geolocation or use the following command:
+To run the tests clone repository and run tests in the following folder src/test/java/com/geolocation

+the following command to execute unit tests
 ```
-mvn test
+mvn clean test
 ```
 Test Scenarios Covered